dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_prerequisites.md

 You have two options to deploy Operational Insights:

-* On a Docker orchestration platform, such as Kubernetes or OpenShift cluster, by using the provided Helm chart.
+* On a container orchestration platform, such as Kubernetes or OpenShift cluster, by using the provided Helm chart.
-* On virtual machines with Docker installed, by using Docker Compose.
+* On servers or virtual machines (VMs) with Docker installed, by using Docker Compose.

-This page covers the prerequisites for both virtual machine based and Docker orchestration platform deployments.
+This page covers the prerequisites for both of these options

 ## General prerequisites